AutoCorrect for data entry

 3. In the AutoCorrect dialog box, under the option Replace text as you type, enter your custom entries.
 (E.g. name of text is "JSM" and text is "Jonathan Smith from Bank of America"):

 The length of an AutoCorrect entry is limited only by the available memory.
 After entering or selecting an AutoCorrect entry, you must give it a unique name.
-Here are some guidelines for naming an AutoCorrect entry:

 - Don't use a common word to name an AutoCorrect entry unless you alter that word.